-New attorney general Lametti says he would resist any attempt to pressure him on SNC-Lavalin
+Attorney General David Lametti says he will resist any attempt to pressure him on the SNC-Lavalin criminal prosecution.

 Lametti is now in the hot seat on the court case that has rocked the Liberal government, resulting in the resignations of two cabinet ministers, the prime minister’s most trusted adviser and the country’s top civil servant.